Padmini Chettur, study for A Slightly Curving Place, 2020 | Image: Sara

 In this exhibition, a slightly curving place is to be found not at the apex of the universe but under an ambisonic dome of speakers.
 Here, an audience of listeners might gather to sense a past they cannot hear.
 The sound that arrives is a record of sound as it was.
 Elsewhere, on projection screens, the body of a dancer rotates in one direction, as it makes an image of time that turns in another.

-Centered around a multi-authored audio play, the exhibition responds to propositions opened up by Umashankar Manthravadi in his practice as a self-taught acoustic archaeologist.
-It brings together writers, choreographers, dancers, actors, composers, musicians, field recordists and sound designers who engage and transform not just each others’ work but also that of many others.
+Centered around a multi-authored audio play and a video installation, the exhibition responds to propositions opened up by Umashankar Manthravadi in his practice as a self-taught acoustic archaeologist.
+It brings together writers, choreographers, composers, actors, dancers, musicians, field recordists and sound, light, and graphic designers who engage and transform each other’s work.

 The ambisonic dome, which comprises 21 speakers and produces a three-dimensional sound field, has been provided by the Audio Communication Group, Technische Universität Berlin.